A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Time-Space Trade-Offs

-\begin{lemma} Given a read-only array $A$ of size $n$, $O(s)$ additional workspace and a specific element $x\in A$, there is an algorithm that finds the $s$ smallest elements in $A$, among those elements which are larger than $x$, in $O(n)$ time. \end{lemma} \begin{proof} In the first step, insert the first $2s$ elements of $A$ which are larger than $x$ into workspace memory (without sorting them).
-Select the median of the $2s$ elements in memory in $O(s)$ time and remove the elements which are larger than the median.
-In the next step, insert the next batch of $s$ elements of $A$ which are larger than $x$ into memory and again find the median of the $2s$ elements in memory and remove the elements which are larger than the median.
-Repeat the latter step until all the elements of $A$ are processed.
-Clearly, at the end of each step, the $s$ smallest elements of the ones which have been already processed, are in memory.
-Since the number of batches or steps is $O(n/s)$, the running time of the algorithm is $O(n)$ and it uses only $O(s)$ workspace. \end{proof}
+\begin{proof} Let $A_{> x}$ be the subsequence of $A$ that contains exactly the elements in $A$ that are larger than $x$.
+The algorithm makes a single pass over $A_{>x}$ and processes the elements in batches.
+In the first step, we insert the first $2s$ elements of $A_{>x}$ into our workspace (without sorting them).
+We select the median of these $2s$ elements using $O(s)$ time and space, and we remove the elements which are larger than the median.
+In the next step, we insert the next batch of $s$ elements from $A_{>x}$ into the workspace, and we again find the median of the resulting $2s$ elements and remove those elements that are larger than the median.
+We repeat the latter step until all the elements of $A_{>x}$ have been processed.
+Clearly, at the end of each step, the $s$ smallest elements of $A_{>x}$ that we have seen so far reside in memory.
+Since the number of steps is $O(n/s)$ and since each step needs $O(s)$ time, the running time of the algorithm is $O(n)$.
+By construction, it uses $O(s)$ words of workspace. \end{proof}